Farm Markets & U-Pick farms offer locally grown and organic produce, flowers, plants, seeds, and more in West Michigan.

 - By the Lake at Parkview Cottages

 - Lakeview Cottages

 - Lighthouse Motel

 Around Ludington’s Hamlin Lake

-These Restaurants in Downtown Ludington Welcome Your Pet in Their Outdoor Seating Areas:
+These Businesses in Ludington Also Welcome Your Pet

 Other Pet-Friendly Places